-My child is close to getting excluded from school
+What happens when a child is excluded from school

 A school can decide to exclude a child, either on a fixed-term or a permanent basis, if they break the school rules.
-If you have been told that your child could be excluded from school, it’s likely you have questions about the exclusion process, and what you can do before it gets to that stage.
+If you have been told that your child could be excluded from school, it can help to understand the process and what you can do.

 What is school exclusion?